 God Himself is of such sterling character that making the right choice seems to be the only choice, but nonetheless, all too frequently, it seems to difficult for us.
-Interesting, isn't it, that Jesus said that the great commandment of the law is not to keep the commandments, but to love the LORD your God with all your heart, with all your soul, with all your being.
+Interesting, is it not, that Jesus said that the great commandment of the law is not to keep the commandments, but to love the LORD your God with all your heart, with all your soul, with all your being.
 That sums it up, because if the love is there, the commandment keeping will follow.
 It may not be perfect commandment keeping, but it will be commandment keeping.

 Brethren, we have no excuse, because the love of God is shed abroad in our hearts.
 But it is pride and the greater the love of the self, that hinders us from loving and being loyal to one another and to God as we should.

 Why should this be so?
 Part of the answer lies in the matter of faith.
 We are so oriented to the material world that God is nowhere near as real as He needs to be.